slashinfty/tournament-organizer/README.md

 });

 // Add players

 tourney.addPlayer('Liam S');
 tourney.addPlayer('Emma P.');
 tourney.addPlayer('Noah B.');
-// Can include custom IDs
-tourney.addPlayer('Sophia R.', 'Aj3W2mZ');
+tourney.addPlayer('Sophia R.');
 // As many as desired

 // Start the tournament

 tourney.startEvent();

 // Get all active matches

 const active = tourney.activeMatches();

 // Record a result

 tourney.result(active[0], 2, 1);

 // Get standings

-tourney.standings();
+const standings = tourney.standings();
 ```

 ## Implementations
 TODO

 ## Contributing
-Please only submit an issue if you encounter a bug or have a feature suggestion.
+Please submit an issue if you encounter a bug or have a feature suggestion.

 If you are interested, please feel free to fork and clone the repository (on main branch), then submit a pull request.